 - Human Rights – Our attorneys assist numerous individuals and families in legal matters involving immigration.

-- Not-for-Profit Corporations – Our attorneys assist not-for-profit groups including educational, conservation, civil liberties, and social action organizations across the country.
+- Not-for-Profit Corporations – The attorneys Allen & Associates LLP assist not-for-profit groups including educational, conservation, civil liberties, and social action organizations across the country.

 - Education – Our firm provides attorneys who serve as judges for mock trial competitions at St. Mary’s University School of Law in San Antonio.